Knowledge Hub

 • Where a pre-pack is used to purposely evade liability for a defined benefit pension scheme, anyone associated with the insolvent company, including directors, may be required to contribute to the scheme.

-Employee rights and redundancy in a pre-pack situation
+Employee rights and redundancy in a pre-pack administration

-Employees are well protected in a pre-pack situation although there is always the risk that they may become unsecured creditors if payment of their salary is in arrears beyond a protected level (see Creditors’ rights in a pre-pack situation below).
+Employees are well protected in a pre-pack situation although there is always the risk that they may become unsecured creditors if payment of their salary is in arrears beyond a protected level.

 The Transfer of Undertakings (Protection of Employment) Regulations (SI 2006/246) (TUPE) apply in a pre-pack situation.
 As a result, employees of the insolvent company should transfer across to the purchasing company with their terms and conditions of employment intact and without affecting their length of service.
-Dismissal of an employee covered by TUPE will be automatically unfair in most situations.
-However, TUPE is a complex area and legal advice from employment law specialists should be obtained as to its terms and its effect.
-For more information on employee's right in insolvency situations and how to claim unpaid sums due, see: Employers’ guide: what are your responsibilities to employees on insolvency.
+The dismissal of an employee covered by TUPE will be automatically unfair in most situations.

 There may well be a number of creditors in a pre-pack situation.
 Secured creditors will often have notice of the pre-pack as their consent to the release of their security will usually be required.
-However, unsecured creditors, such as employees to the extent that they have not been paid, suppliers who have not been paid, HMRC and so on, are in a different position.
-On a pre-pack sale they are unlikely to have prior notice until after the sale has taken place.
+Unsecured creditors, such as employees to the extent that they have not been paid, suppliers who have not been paid, HMRC and so on, are in a different position.
+On a pre-pack sale, they are unlikely to have prior notice until after the sale has taken place.

 Employees